Garland County, Arkansas

 - 2010 - The population of Garland County reaches over 96,000 people, marking significant growth over the years.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Garland County, Arkansas.
+This timeline provides a condensed summary of the historical journey of Garland County, Arkansas.